-Next thing I knew, I was in the back seat of a car.
-My hands were tied behind my back and my legs were tied together at my ankles.
+Next thing I knew, I was in the backseat of a car.
+My hands were tied behind my back and my legs were bound at my ankles.
 I looked out the window and saw a road sign that said Darent Lane.
 A hot feeling of dread filled my chest as I realized I had no idea where I was.
 I figured my only chance to escape was to somehow untie myself.
 I tried for a while to get my hands out, but I only managed to give myself intense rope burn.
-I figured I would at least get my captors to talk so I could always identify them.
-I started asked questions.
+I decided I would at least get my captors to talk so I could identify them.
+So, I started asked questions.

 “Where are we going?”
-I asked them.
 The man in the passenger seat turned around.
 He had bright blue eyes, freckles on his cheeks, and black hair.
 I was very surprised to see that he was my age.
-He at least looked and sounded eighteen.
+At least, he looked and sounded eighteen.

 “You’ll find out soon enough,” he replied in a deep but smooth voice.

-“I realize that, but I like to know things in advance so…um yeah.
-Please tell me.”
+“I realize that, but I like to know things in advance so…please tell me.”
 I said while batting my eyelashes sarcastically.

 “I’d love to tell you, but Shane is the only one who knows,” he told me while pointing at the driver.

-“And I ain’t tellin’ you nothing, little lady,” Shane grumbled in a gruff voice.
+“And I ain’t tellin’ you nothin', little lady,” Shane grumbled in a gruff voice.

-“Okay whatever,” I said turning away from him and to the man in the passenger seat, “So he’s Shane, do you have a name?”
-I asked him.
+“Okay whatever.”
+I turned away from him and to the man in the passenger seat, “So he’s Shane, do you have a name?”

 “I do,” he replied smugly.
 “It’s Joseph, Joey for short."
 He stretched out his hand as if for a hand shake.

 “Umm I am kind of inhibited at the moment,” I laughed.

 “Oh yeah, sorry.”
 He blushed, clearly a little embarrassed.

 “We’re here.
-So, stop yapping, Joseph and get her out,” Shane snapped from the front seat.
+So, stop yapping Joseph and get her out."

 “Okay, okay,” Joey mumbled as he looked at me.
 “So, what’s your name?”